-It stared at me for a moment longer then burst out in hoarse laughter.
+It stared at me, motionless, then burst out in hoarse laughter.
 I waited till it calmed down.

 “Saw danger?”
 I asked.
 “You were watching me, but how, how did you know I was in danger?”

 “Scanner picks up radio distress signal from this ship, came down to help poor distressed you?” he croaked.

 Strange, I couldn’t recall having sent a distress signal, at least I don’t remember having sent one.
 But I had found this ship and it was in a terrible state, maybe the previous occupant had a signal transmitting all along, then had wandered off… and ended up lost, or worse yet, dead.
 Like I almost ended up.

 “Well, thank you all the same, that is, for coming down and helping me.”

 “Help friend, yes,” he paused, its black eyes peered into mine.
 “Then friend might… help me too, yes?”
 Its huge, stripped toad like head seemed to stretch out sideways as his mouth expanded into a huge smile.
 I held back from laughing at the comical oddity, wondering what it might want from me.